Euro 2024: Deutsche Bahn apologizes to fans for late trains – DW – 06/26/2024

 The New York Times ran a feature late last week headlined: "In Germany, a Tournament Runs Smoothly, but the Trains Do Not."

 Another international football journalist, Miguel Delaney, commented on the very opening day (amid travel issues in Munich for Scotland and Germany fans) that he was "now beginning to see why the German population so critical of DB."
-He's continued to highlight the problems since then.
+He has continued to highlight the problems since then.

-German diplomats had also noted and apologized to supporters for the issue, while former Germany captain Philipp Lahm, now the tournament director for Euro 2024 with the German football association (the DFB), criticized the performance on Monday.
+German diplomats had also noted and apologized to supporters for the issue, while former Germany captain Philipp Lahm, now the tournament director for Euro 2024 with the German football association (DFB), criticized the performance on Monday.

-"I think we have failed as a country to work a little on infrastructure in recent decades," Lahm, who arrived late for the game between Ukraine and Slovakia himself last Friday, said.
+"I think we have failed as a country to work a little on infrastructure in recent decades," said Lahm, who himself arrived late for the game between Ukraine and Slovakia last Friday.

 "P.S., dear Deutsche Bahn, on Sunday we must arrive on time in Frankfurt with our [Germany] team, we are confident that we will manage that," he said online afterwards.
 Lahm did make it to that game punctually.

-According to Lahm, the football association was working with DB to try to improve performance for the remainder of the competition, even though the problem "should have been worked on long before."
+According to Lahm, the football association was working with Deutsche Bahn to try to improve performance for the remainder of the competition, even though the problem "should have been worked on long before."

 Meanwhile, Turkey's team on Wednesday chartered a flight for its relatively short 150-kilometer (roughly 95-mile) journey from Hannover to Hamburg for the game against the Czech Republic.
 It wasn't immediately clear whether the trains' performance during the competition played any role in this decision, but environmental groups criticized the move as "nonsensical" and "unacceptable."